hodu-rs/hodu/README.md

 >
 > **Current Development Status**:
 > - CUDA GPU support is not yet fully implemented and is under active development
-> - Metal GPU support is not yet fully implemented and is under active development
 > - SIMD optimizations are not yet implemented and are under active development

 ## Get started